brainhack-school2025/albert-plante_project/README.md

 ```
 </details>

 Within this data structure, the only environment variables that require customization are 'PROJECT_ROOT' and 'SUBJECT'.
 In this project, manual segmentations were performed directly on pre-rigidly registered DWI images, but the raw DWI image can also be used.
 Temporary derivative files are created in a designated directory, which can be safely deleted once the final results files are generated.

-For each registration step, the type of registration can be easily modified in the notebook by changing the value the '-t' parameter (REF) to:
+For each registration step, the type of registration can be easily modified in the notebook by changing the value the '-t' parameter to:
 * 'r' for rigid
 * 'a' for affine
 * 's' for nonlinear elastic (SyN) registration